-The mission of the Occupational and Environmental Safety and Health Program is to provide a comprehensive and quality education to students wishing to become occupational safety or environmental health professionals for private industries, governing agencies, hospitals, or research facilities and to train students to anticipate, identify, and evaluate workplace and environmental health hazards through hands-on and real-world experiences.
+The mission of the Occupational and Environmental Safety and Health Program is to provide a comprehensive and quality education to students wishing to become occupational safety or environmental health professionals for private industries, governing agencies, hospitals, or research facilities and to train students to anticipate, identify, and evaluate workplace and environmental health hazards.

 Frequently Asked Questions